Miss Haque Mrs Qureshi Miss Allen Miss Fairburn Mrs Jones Miss Sheriff

 Mrs Molloy (DHT) is our Early Years Lead.
 We also work with Mr Wright, Miss Middleton, Mrs Thomas and Mrs Thompson during our Enrichment sessions.

-This half term we will be exploring the topic
+This half term we will be exploring the topics

-We hope you had a lovely half term break and are enjoying being back at school.
+We hope you had a lovely Easter break and are enjoying being back at school.
 Can you believe we are in our final term in Reception?..
 Time flies when you are having fun!

-In the coming weeks will be looking lots of different stories, including Jasper's Beanstalk.
-Do you know any other stories about planting?
+In the coming weeks will be looking lots of different stories, including What the Ladybird Heard.
+Do you know any other stories about minibeasts?

 Summer Term 1

 Summer Term 2

 We are really interested in hearing anything that you and/or your child think is an achievement outside of school- things that make you smile with pride.
 Please print off vouchers from the link below and send them into us at school, so that this moment can be celebrated in class!

 Thank you for the WOW vouchers that we have received so far!
 It is wonderful to share the amazing achievements of your children at home and the children love sharing them with their peers.

 Please find this half term's Chilli Challenge homework via the link below.
 Remember, we ask for at least 3 activities to be done at your own leisure, but feel free to do as many as you like!
 These can be sent back into school when you have finished them so we can look at all the fabulous things you have been doing and celebrate them together in class, before displaying them on our Chilli Challenge board in the Shared Area.